When to visit the vet?

-A volvulus, also known as intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
-Intestinal diseases affect the small and/or large intestine. torsion, is a serious condition in dogs where parts of the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
+A volvulus, also known as a twisted bowel, is a serious condition in dogs where parts of the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
 It plays a central role in the digestion and absorption of nutrients. twist around themselves, leading to a dangerous blockage.
-This blockage can interrupt blood supply and result in an emergency that needs to be treated quickly.
+This blockage can cut off the blood supply and lead to an emergency that requires rapid treatment.

 The most important facts at a glance

-Volvulus, also known as intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
-Intestinal diseases affect the small and/or large intestine. torsion, often occurs in conjunction with gastric dilatation, where a dog’s stomach twists and bloats.
-This condition commonly affects large, deep-chested breeds such as Great Danes and Boxers.
+Volvulus, also known as twisted bowel, often occurs in connection with gastric torsion, where a dog’s stomach twists and bloats.
+This condition frequently affects large, deep-chested breeds like Great Danes and Boxers.
 The exact cause is not fully understood, but anatomical, genetic, and environmental factors play a role.
 Excessive gas accumulation in the stomach, caused by gas-producing bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. or swallowed air, can promote the torsion.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. or swallowed air, can promote the rotation.
 Symptoms include abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pain, flatulence, and a disturbed general condition.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by clinical examination and imaging procedures such as X-rays, which may show a characteristic “double bubble”.
+It is the first step in the management and treatment of patients. is made through clinical examination and imaging procedures such as X-rays, which can show a characteristic “double gas bubble.”

 Causes

-Volvulus is a condition that usually occurs with gastric dilatation-volvulus (GDV), where the dog’s stomach twists and bloats.
-This is especially common in large and deep-chested dog breeds such as the Great Dane, German Shepherd, and Boxer.
+Furthermore, the importance of food composition and feeding height is being investigated to develop sound recommendations for dog owners.
+This is particularly common in large and deep-chested dog breeds such as Great Danes, German Shepherds, and Boxers.
 The exact mechanism of why the stomach or intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
 It plays a central role in the digestion and absorption of nutrients. twists is not fully understood, but it is believed that a combination of anatomical, genetic, and environmental factors plays a role.

 Symptoms